tedivm/skysnoop/openspec/changes/archive/2025-11-17-add-core-sdk-client/tasks.md

   - Ensure no stubs or TODO comments remain ✅ (grep search confirmed none)
   - Verify all requirements from specs are met ✅
     - Aircraft Data Models: All requirements implemented with comprehensive tests
-    - API Client: BaseHTTPClient and ADSBLolClient fully functional
+    - API Client: BaseHTTPClient and ReAPIClient fully functional
     - Query Filtering: QueryFilters with all filter types
     - CLI Commands: All 8 commands with filters, JSON output, error handling
   - Check that all tasks in this file are complete ✅